OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 1. Open a browser and go to [Microsoft Outlook](https://outlook.office.com).
 Log in with your Office 365 credentials.
 1. Create a new group, or select an existing group.
-1. At the top-left of the screen, select the gear next to the member account.
+1. At the top-right of the screen, select the gear next to the member account.
 Choose **Connectors**.

     ![Screenshot of group settings menu](Images/Exercise1-01.png)